We are continually updating this page so check back often.

 We are also finding that students who experience anxiety about school or social interactions at school often thrive in the smaller and nurturing environment of The Birch School.
 Students who move through their work quickly and who are hungry to work at their own pace excel in this environment.
 At the same time, a student can receive individual assistance in academic areas where they might need more support.
 The individualized nature of the program, along with the multi-age learning community means that students can find support customized to their strengths and needs.

 Yes and no!
 Our teachers have a variety of backgrounds working with young people in diverse environments, including schools.
 Members of our teaching team have also designed and operated summer camps and after school programs, outdoor education programs, physical education programs, preschool childcare programs, computer programming classes, sewing classes.
 Our teachers have experience in private, charter and public schools, traditional and Montessori classrooms, in elementary, middle, high schools, and colleges, teaching math, history, technology, english essay writing and environmental science.
 We feel that we have the essential mix of traditional and non-traditional, in school and out-of-school experience to meet the needs of learners in this new 21st century learning environment.

 Does my student have to have his or her own computer?

-We do not require students to bring their own device, but it is highly advised.
+Beginning in the 21-22 school year all students enrolled at The Birch School are required to have their own laptop.
 Virtual learners must have a computer with exclusive daily access during class times.
 Many parents ask what device might help their student, and we usually recommend a simple laptop or netbook over a tablet.
 That said, many students have only a tablet available to them and are able to complete most of the work they attempt during the day.
 While in the school building The Birch School has several apple computers, chrome books, and iPads available for student use.